ShuYuHuang/es-tryout/files/err_log.md

 {"@timestamp":"2023-09-26T13:05:30.192Z", "log.level": "WARN", "message":"flood stage disk watermark [95%] exceeded on [I6rPVGlWTzqPrbJvFboLXQ][48043dde07e1][/usr/share/elasticsearch/data] free: 10gb[2.2%], all indices on this node will be marked read-only", "ecs.version": "1.2.0","service.name":"ES_ECS","event.dataset":"elasticsearch.server","process.thread.name":"elasticsearch[48043dde07e1][generic][T#20]","log.logger":"org.elasticsearch.cluster.routing.allocation.DiskThresholdMonitor","elasticsearch.cluster.uuid":"FpNTpx1ORue3Ey1ImPq2Mw","elasticsearch.node.id":"I6rPVGlWTzqPrbJvFboLXQ","elasticsearch.node.name":"48043dde07e1","elasticsearch.cluster.name":"docker-cluster"}
 > not enough spaces that all the spaces in this docker will be marked as read-only, which caused the connection time-out
 >

+Duplicated upload to ElasticSearch DB when using stream
+> use st.cache

+New bad query result confusing answering that should be related to history
+> give a prompt that make machine chose between history or query result